 With up to six return ferry services each day, Shapinsay is one of the most easily accessible of Orkney's north isles.

 The ferry Shapinsay leaves from the slipway that's found on the west side of Kirkwall's shorter pier, near the lifeboat station.
-For current fare and timetable information, and for bookings, contact Orkney Ferries as shown on the right or via their website.
+For current fare and timetable information, and for bookings, contact Orkney Ferries via their website.

 Shapinsay built in 1989, can hold up to 12 cars and 91 passengers, and uses an interesting variant on the roll-on roll-off theme.
 Vehicles reverse on to the front of the ferry and drive straight off at the destination.
 The nice yellow lines on the deck are there to assist in the process, but bystanders and foot passengers can still find occasional entertainment as drivers hand over their car keys to members of the crew with the admission they can't reverse.